chembience/chembience/README.rst

 .. image:: docs/_images/chembience.png

-At its current development stage, Chembience provides three types of prototype application (*App*) packages: (1) a `Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_-based *App* which is specifically suited for the development of web-based `Python <https://www.python.org/>`_ REST and microservices, (2) a RDKit/Python shell-based *App* which allows for the execution of Python scripts (including RDKit, see below), and (3), a `Jupyter <https://www.jupyter.org/>`_-based *App* which let you run Jupyter notebooks locally on a Web browser (currently only a Python kernel is supported).
+At its current development stage, Chembience provides three types of template application (*App*) packages: (1) a `Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_-based *App* which is specifically suited for the development of web-based `Python <https://www.python.org/>`_ REST and microservices, (2) a RDKit/Python shell-based *App* which allows for the execution of Python scripts (including RDKit, see below), and (3), a `Jupyter <https://www.jupyter.org/>`_-based *App* which let you run Jupyter notebooks locally on a Web browser (currently only a Python kernel is supported).

-All prototype *Apps* have pre-configured access to a `Postgres <https://www.postgresql.org/>`_ databases instance (*Database*) running in a separate Docker container on the same Docker virtual network (*Chembience Sphere*).
+All template *Apps* have pre-configured access to a `Postgres <https://www.postgresql.org/>`_ databases instance (*Database*) running in a separate Docker container on the same Docker virtual network (*Chembience Sphere*).
 Any of the *App* Docker images and the Postgres database image have the `RDKit <http://www.rdkit.org/>`_  toolkit installed either as Python module or Postgres extension.
 Additionally, both the Django and the Jupyter *App* packages provide a `Nginx <https://www.nginx.com>`_-based web server instance as component of their Docker image.

 Creation and deployment of all Chembience-based Docker images and containers is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
-All Docker images required for starting up any of the Chembience *App* packages are continuously built and tested at `CircleCi.com <https://circleci.com>`_ and made available from the `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_).
+All Docker images required for starting up one of the Chembience *App* packages are continuously built and tested at `CircleCi.com <https://circleci.com>`_ and made available from the `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_).
 Alternatively, the Docker images can also be built locally on the user's host machine by using the provided build script.